-ACADEMIC REGULATIONS AND PROCEDURES 2009/2010
+ACADEMIC REGULATIONS AND PROCEDURES 2010/2011

-The Academic Regulations and Procedures (hereafter known as "The Academic Regulations") of the University provide:
+The Academic Regulations and Procedures of the University provide:

-- the framework of principles and rules governing academic practice relating to the provision of learning and teaching leading to awards of the University of the West of England - (ii) the basis for the assurance and maintenance of academic standards.
+- a. the framework of principles and rules governing academic practice relating to the provision of learning and teaching leading to awards of the University of the West of England; - b. the basis for the assurance and maintenance of academic standards.

-The Academic Regulations apply to all categories of students, all academic programmes and all types of award.
+The Academic Regulations and Procedures apply to all categories of students, all academic programmes and all types of award.

-The Academic Regulations are approved by, and operate with, the authority of the Academic Board.
+The Academic Regulations and Procedures are approved by, and operate with, the authority of the Academic Board.
 They may be up-dated, reviewed or amended as determined by the Academic Board.

-The Academic Regulations may only be varied for a particular award following approval by the Academic Board.
+The Academic Regulations and Procedures may only be varied for a particular award following approval by the Academic Board.

-The Academic Regulations may be copied without alteration for use in the University.
+The Academic Regulations and Procedures may be copied without alteration for use in the University.

-Published by the Academic Registry University of the West of England, Bristol August 2009
+Published by the Academic Registry University of the West of England, Bristol 1 September 2010